Tea and Tea Extracts by Ray Sahelian, M.D. Health Benefit of Tea Drinking

 Q. I have heard that green tea helps

 people live longer.
-How many cups of green tea would you recommending
+How many cups would you recommending

 A. I prefer individuals vary the teas they drink in order to obtain